sunilabrahamindia/sunilabraham/publications/thats-the-unkindest-cut-mr-sibal.md

 <p>Draconian crackdown on certain types of fringe content is likely to have the counterproductive result of the general society developing an unhealthy obsession for exactly such content.
 Despite the comprehensive censorship controls in Saudi Arabia, for instance, pornography consumption is rampant, usually accessed via pirated satellite TV and circulated using personal computing devices and mobile phones.</p>

 <p>But all is not lost yet, perhaps.
-Faced with the barrage of criticism, Mr Sibal has now called for public consultations on the issue of pre-screening content.
+Faced with the barrage of criticism, Mr. Sibal has now called for public consultations on the issue of pre-screening content.
 There’s hope yet for freedom of speech and expression in India.
 Thanks to the Internet, a throwback to 1975 simply does not look possible.</p>

 </div>